Badger: Culling

+Badger protesting outside the Home Office.

 Controlling the badger population is prohibited in many European countries since badgers are listed in the Berne Convention, but they are not otherwise the subject of any international treaty or legislation.
 Many badgers in Europe were gassed during the 1960s and 1970s to control rabies.

 Until the 1980s, badger culling in the United Kingdom was undertaken in the form of gassing, allegedly to control the spread of bovine tuberculosis (bTB).
 Limited culling resumed in 1998 as part of a 10-year randomised trial cull, which was considered by John Krebs and others to show that culling was ineffective.
 Some groups called for a selective cull, whilst others favoured a programme of vaccination.
 As of 2013 Wales and Northern Ireland are currently conducting field trials of a badger vaccination programme.
 In 2012 the government authorised a limited cull led by the Department for Environment, Food and Rural Affairs.
 However it was later deferred and a wide range of reasons given.
 In August 2013 a full culling programme began, whereby it was expected that about 5,000 badgers would be killed over six weeks in West Somerset and Gloucestershire using a mixture of controlled shooting and free shooting (some badgers were to be trapped in cages first).
 The cull caused many protests, with emotional, economic and scientific reasons being cited.
 The badger is considered an iconic species of the British countryside and it has been claimed by shadow ministers that "The government's own figures show it will cost more than it saves...", and Lord Krebs, who led the Randomised Badger Culling Trial in the 1990s, said the two pilots "will not yield any useful information".